 5 Email Best Practices for Your U.S. Internship

-Email is one of the most common forms of business communication, so you’ll be sending a lot of emails during your internship or training program in the U.S. It can be tempting to treat them like notes to a friend or family member, especially if your workplace environment is more business casual than corporate, but remember that you are representing yourself as a professional through your work emails.
+Email is one of the most common forms of business communication; you’ll be sending a lot of them during your internship or training program in the U.S. It can be tempting to treat them like notes to a friend or family member, especially if your workplace environment is more casual than corporate.
+But remember that you are representing yourself as a professional through your work emails.
+And if your goal is to further your career, you should abide by professional standards in all aspects of your workplace conduct.
 We’ve put together some guidelines to help you impress your colleagues.